Kitware/CMake/Help/manual/cmake.1.rst

       When extracting selected files or directories, you must provide their exact names including the path, as printed by list (``-t``).

+    .. versionchanged:: 4.3
+      Archive entries containing path traversal sequences (``..``), or absolute paths, are rejected for security.

   .. option:: t

     List archive contents.